Chart Color Schemes

 Ashgrove's population aligns closely with national norms in age terms

-Ashgrove's median age is 38 years, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The age group of 45-54 shows strong representation in Ashgrove at 16.8%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 9.0%.
-Between 2021 and present, the population aged 15 to 24 has increased from 15.4% to 17.8%.
-Conversely, the 35 to 44 age group has decreased from 13.6% to 12.0%.
-By 2041, demographic projections indicate significant shifts in Ashgrove's age structure.
-The 75 to 84 age group is expected to grow by 58%, adding 344 people and reaching a total of 942 from the previous figure of 597.
-The aging population trend is evident, with those aged 65 and above comprising 57% of projected growth.
-Conversely, the 0 to 4 and 25 to 34 age cohorts are expected to experience population declines.
+Ashgrove's median age is 38, slightly higher than Greater Brisbane's 36 but equal to Australia's median age of 38.
+The 45-54 age group comprises 16.8% of Ashgrove's population, higher than Greater Brisbane's figure, while the 25-34 cohort makes up 9.0%.
+Between 2021 and present, the 15 to 24 age group has increased from 15.4% to 17.8%, whereas the 35 to 44 cohort has decreased from 13.6% to 12.0%.
+By 2041, demographic projections show significant shifts in Ashgrove's age structure.
+The 75-84 group is projected to grow by 58%, adding 344 people and reaching 943 from 598.
+Those aged 65 and above are expected to account for 57% of the population growth, while the 0 to 4 and 25 to 34 age groups are projected to experience population declines.